Building and earning links are at the core of any SEO strategy.

 - You can simply add target=”_blank” to your HTML code to ensure that all outbound links open in a new tab.

-- Always link to pages that are relevant to the topic being discussed in your post.
+- Always put an external link to pages that are relevant to the topic being discussed in your post.

 Outbound links can have both positive and negative effects on SEO.
-It all depends on what linking practices you are using.
+It all depends on what linking practices and content strategies you’re using.

 So, follow the best practices listed in this post and see the results for yourself.

-If you know any other best practices that worked for you, please share them with us in the comments below.
+If you know any other tips or tricks for site ranking and linking that worked for you, please share them with us in the comments below.